New York State Legislature: History

 The legislature originated in the revolutionary New York Provincial Congress, assembled by rebels when the New York General Assembly would not send delegates to the Continental Congress.

 The New York State Legislature has had several corruption scandals during its existence.
 These include the Black Horse Cavalry and Canal Ring.

 In the 1840s, New York launched the first great wave of civil procedure reform in the United States by enacting the Field Code.
-The Code inspired similar reforms in 23 other states, and gave birth to the term "code pleading" for the system of civil procedure it created.
+The Code inspired the enactment of similar codes in 26 other states, and gave birth to the term "code pleading" for the system of civil procedure it created.

 The first African-American elected to the legislature was Edward A. Johnson, a Republican, in 1917.
 The first women elected to the legislature were Republican Ida Sammis and Democrat Mary Lilly, both in 1919.
 The first African-American woman elected to the legislature was Bessie A. Buchanan in 1955.

 Five assemblymen were expelled in 1920 for belonging to the Socialist Party.

+In 2008, when the U.S. Supreme Court reluctantly affirmed the constitutionality of a statute enacted by the New York legislature, Justice John Paul Stevens wrote in a concurring opinion: "[A]s I recall my esteemed former colleague, Thurgood Marshall, remarking on numerous occasions: 'The Constitution does not prohibit legislatures from enacting stupid laws.'"

 There is said to be a compact to which members of the New York Legislature unofficially adhere a code of silence regarding behavior such as illicit extramarital affairs or other embarrassing behavior.

+Since January 1, 2025, lawmakers are subject to a limit on outside income set to $35,000.
+Republican members of both chambers were expected to be majorly impacted by the rule and sued to block it, but New York Supreme Court justice Alison Napolitano upheld the limit.
+It is unclear how the rule will be enforced, roughly 26 assemblymembers and 12 senators would likely have to resign or forfeit their outside income to remain in office.